dbishai/orthodox-presenter/README.md

 npm start
 ```

-Launch local-web-server in another terminal
+Launch local-web-server from the root directory in another terminal

 ```
 ws
 ```

+Open [localhost:8000](localhost:8000) in a browser

 ## Built With